onc-healthit/inferno-community/README.md

 1. Install [Docker](https://www.docker.com/) for the host platform as well as the [docker-compose](https://docs.docker.com/compose/install/) tool (which may be included in the distribution, as is the case for Windows and MacOS).
 2. Download the [latest release of the `inferno` project](https://github.com/onc-healthit/inferno/releases) to your local computer on a directory of your choice.
 3. Open a terminal in the directory where the project was downloaded (above).
-4. Run the command `docker-compose up` to start the server.
+4. Run the command `docker compose up` to start the server.
 This will automatically build the Docker image and launch both the ruby server (using unicorn) and an NGINX web server.
 5. Navigate to http://localhost:4567 to find the running application.

-If the docker image gets out of sync with the underlying system, such as when new dependencies are added to the application, you need to run `docker-compose up --build` to rebuild the containers.
+If the docker image gets out of sync with the underlying system, such as when new dependencies are added to the application, you need to run `docker compose up --build` to rebuild the containers.

 Check out the [Troubleshooting Documentation](https://github.com/onc-healthit/inferno/wiki/Troubleshooting) for help.